Vitamin C: The immune system builder that’s right in your fridge!

 - It helps to optimize the function of your immune system.

-What’s more, there are big bonuses to vitamin C that go beyond virus-fighting.
+What’s more, there are big bonuses to vitamin C that go beyond immune health.
 It helps your body use iron, improves the health of your skin and joints, and is essential for building that wrinkle-fighting collagen we all love.
-So while it’s strengthening your anti-COVID-19 armor, it’s making you healthy and beautiful at the same time.
+So while it’s strengthening your immune armor, it’s making you healthy and beautiful at the same time.

-Getting a daily dose of vitamin C is especially important if you have any signs of vitamin C deficiency.
-These include bleeding gums, easy bruising, difficulty fighting off infections, and slow wound healing.
+Getting a daily dose of vitamin C is especially important if you have any signs of vitamin C deficiency talk to your healthcare provider if you have bleeding gums, easy bruising, a poor immune system or skin health issues.

 How much vitamin C do you need?